naoty/cui-aboutme/README.md

-# cui-aboutme
+# cui-about.me
 The hacker's profile downloader for your terminal

-Prints how to use this service
+Prints how to use this service.

 ```sh
 $ curl http://cui-about.me